If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 El Globo Verde 61 200 Points Identical to the yellow balloon bonus item.
 Even the actual power-up is yellow red!

-I love old parchment 6E 4,000 Points This scroll is briefly seen on the treasure horde in the bad ending of the game before getting picked up by Bubby/Bobby.
+I love old parchment 6E 4,000 Points This scroll is briefly seen on the treasure horde in the bad ending before it gets picked up by Bubby/Bobby.

 Heartless 6F 5,000 Points Hearts are used in the bad ending's treasure pile and on the title screen to mark how many times the game has been completed.
 They are used as items in Rainbow Islands Extra but on all their colors they're worth 10,000 points instead.